+Connection formulas are studied for A(1,n) by restrictions [50].
 The global monodromy groups are calculated for some interesting A's.
-See [31], [32], [51] for the case of A(2, 2).
-See [34] for some of 3-dimensional Fano polytopes related to families of K3 surfaces.
-Recently, a general method to compute a subgroup of monodromy groups is proposed [9].
+See [37], [38], [60] for the case of A(2,2).
+See [40] for some of 3-dimensional Fano polytopes related to families of K3 surfaces.
+See this volumne, Chapter 3, Section 3.7 for monodromy groups for Lauricella functions.
+The monodromy at infinities is discussed; see [4] and its references.
+Recently, a general method to compute a subgroup of monodromy groups is proposed [11].